CD-Kontent/rich-text-link-checker/README.md

 Current pagination behaviour produces a navigation icon per page.
 This works admirably for moderate datasets, but is unmanageable for larger sets, as the number of icons grows to the dozens, or hundreds.
 A commonly used approach is to include ellipses to indicate a range of hidden page numbers, which should work suitably for this project.

-As an amusing side-note, one project set up to test the tool with a large number of external URLs (currently over 3000) will result in the page navigation taking up more display area than the results table!
+As an amusing sidenote, one project set up to test the tool with a large number of external URLs (currently over 3000) will result in the page navigation taking up more display area than the results table!

 ## Notes

 ### Environment vs Project
-During the development of this project, Kontent.ai moved towards greater distiction between Projects and Environments, and what was once called a Project ID was changed to (the more accurate) Environment ID.
+During the development of this project, Kontent.ai moved towards greater distinction between Projects and Environments, and what was once called a Project ID was changed to (the more accurate) Environment ID.
-I've changed the user-facing references to Environment ID, but there are still references to "project" in the code that should be understood as "environment."
+I have changed the user-facing references to Environment ID, but there are still references to "project" in the code that should be understood as "environment."